olozovoi/wix-test/README.md

 - `Move(Direction)` to move empty cell in desired direction

 ### `Generator`
-Needed for game start as it initialises new board.
+Needed for game start as it initializes new board.
 Currently, module have two implementations.

 `ConsecutiveGenerator` was used on earlier development stages and left as demonstration.
 It generates board filled with numbers from 0(empty) to 15.